Ajioz/smartDoor/README.md

-# This Project is about developing home security with focus on DOOR
+# This Project is about developing DOOR SECURITY

 Door Security is an open source project intended to secure home, office and public structure!